-Greg Santos is the author of Blackbirds (Eyewear, 2018), Rabbit Punch!
-(DC Books, 2014), and The Emperor's Sofa (DC Books, 2010).
-His new book, Ghost Face, is forthcoming in Spring 2020.
+Greg Santos is a poet, editor, and educator.
+He is the author of Blackbirds (2018), Rabbit Punch!
+(2014), and The Emperor's Sofa (2010).
+His new full-length poetry collection is Ghost Face (2020).
 His work has also been featured in a range of Canadian and international periodicals.
 Greg is the Editor in Chief of the Quebec Writers' Federation's online literary magazine, carte blanche.
-He has also been an editor for the New York–based journal pax americana, the Paris-based journal Upstairs at Duroc, and Palimpsest, Yale University’s graduate arts and literary journal.
 Santos's poetry has been described by poet Stuart Ross as "intimate, dark, enigmatic, playful, and surreal."
 He is a Montreal-born Cambodian adoptee with Portuguese and Spanish heritage.
 His writing is known for touching on popular culture, identity, migration, adoption, parenthood, family, love, imagination, and the power of hope.
 He regularly works with at-risk communities and teaches at The Thomas More Institute.
 He lives in tio'tia:ke/Montréal with his family.

 I actually didn't read much poetry when I was in high school, although I do recall reading Emily Dickinson and e.e. cummings and being both intrigued and mystified by their words.
 Emily Dickinson's poem "I'm Nobody!
 Who are you?" really resonated with me before I really started to dive into poetry.
 I also loved the sound and strangeness of e.e. cummings' poem "anyone lived in a pretty how town."
 I rewrote cumming's poem and turned it into a song that I wrote a tune for on my guitar.

 Before I really started to try to study and understand poetry, my first poems were lyrics for songs that I wrote.